 Book artist and print-maker, Kay Rodriques, uses bookmaking and hand printing to express ideas and ask questions about our place in the world.
 Her careful use of text and original artworks combine to make each of her books a creative/artistic physical object as well as affordable art that is meant to be held, touched, interacted with and enjoyed.
 Her first book in her “Jamaica Series,” is A Saltfish Tale, which made its debut at the Bay Area Book Fair in Berkeley on May 4-5, 2019.
 A copy of the cover page is to the right.

 I use many different mediums, such as clay, woodblocks, and watercolors.
 I believe that working in a single medium is restrictive to my artistic process.
 Each idea manifests in its own individual style.

-I enjoy hiking in my spare time and many of my pieces are directly influenced by these hikes in nature.
+I enjoy hiking in my spare time and many of my pieces are directly influenced by these hikes and nature.
 I love recreating plants and wildlife in my work.
 You will also find some imaginary scenes too, like the hare in my logo -- she plays the flute.

 Recurring themes in my work include the built environment, community and place, and memory and personal history.
 I also enjoy hiking in cities, big and small.